Maurilio97-P/ABB-RobotStudio-Palletizer-Sorting_Pick-Place/README.md

 | ABB RobotStudio       | https://new.abb.com/products/robotics/robotstudio/downloads                           |

 ## Project Description:
-* The palletizer focuses on sorting 2 types of boxes of different height
+The palletizer focuses on sorting 2 types of boxes of different height.
   * 3 small orange boxes (20x20x10cm)
   * 3 large green boxes (20x20x20cm)

-* that the robot must stack on each side
-* using a suction cup vacuum gripper
+That the robot must stack on each side using a suction cup vacuum gripper.

 **Note:** the project implements **ISO 10218:2011** to add safety elements for industrial robots

-* The main tools used to develop this project are:
+* The **main tools** used to develop this project are:
   * Smart Components
   * Work Objects
   * RAPID code and Offsets